ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 $(document).ready(ready);
 {% endhighlight %}

-OK, let's start from the bottom and take a look at the `React.renderComponent` method.
+OK, let's start from the bottom and take a look at the `React.renderComponent` call.
 We're now passing in an array with fake comments to the `CommentList` component.

 In the render method in `CommentList` we're using the map function to iterate thru the array of comments and returning a new array with new Comment component instances.

-Then we just renders the comment list and adds the list with comment components.
+Then we just render the `CommentList` and adds the list with comments.

 Refresh the page in the browser and you should now see two hard coded comments.

 #### Implement the CommentBox component

 Now is the time to add the top level `CommentBox` component.
-The CommentBox will be responsible to display the CommentList and the CommentForm (we will implement it later) on the page.
+The `CommentBox` will be responsible for displaying the `CommentList` and the `CommentForm` (we will implement it later) on the page.
 It's also this component that will talk to our backend:

 {% highlight javascript %}